grislyeye/three-meet/pages/classes/wise.md

 </header>

-You summon a **Minor Spirit (1 Health, 10 Defence, Stealth +4)**.
+You summon a **Minor Spirit (1 [Stamina](pages/combat/stamina.md), 10 Defence, Stealth +4)**.
 It always obeys your commands and can be used to move small objects, and stealthily observe and report back to you.
 It vanishes after 10 minutes or when you dismiss it.

 </section>